 The following is a summary of the key features of the current SG system:

-- 10.5%* of Ordinary Times Earnings (OTE) must be contributed to superannuation on behalf of eligible employees, up to a maximum contributions base (AUD58,920 per quarter in the 2022-23 financial year)
+- 11%* of Ordinary Times Earnings (OTE) must be contributed to superannuation on behalf of eligible employees.

 - Contributions must be made to a complying superannuation fund.

 - Most employees must be allowed to choose their own super fund.

 - Contributions must be received by the super fund no later than 28 days after the end of the quarter.

 *The above rates serve as a broad guideline.
 Actual rates charged by GoGlobal will differ.

 Medicare levy is payable only by residents and temporary residents from countries and territories that have reciprocal health agreements with Australia.
 The Medicare levy rate is 2% of an employee’s taxable income.
 A Medicare levy surcharge may also be payable depending on the employee’s income level and whether the employee has suitable private health insurance.
 When applicable, the Medicare levy surcharge rate ranges from 1% to 1.5% of the total of taxable income, plus other income for surcharge purposes.
 Other income includes reportable fringe benefits.

 The Medicare levy surcharge rate is contingent on the level of income for surcharge purposes.

 Payroll tax is a state or territory tax calculated based on total wages paid each month.
 It is collected by the state or territory that employees are located in.
 Payroll tax is incurred when total Australian wages are over the tax-free threshold for the state/territory.
 The thresholds and tax rates vary between states/territories.